magento/pagebuilder-docs/docs/content-types/extend/add-appearances.md

     <item name="icon" xsi:type="string">Example_PageBuilderBannerExtensionBanner/css/images/content-type/banner/appearance/short.svg</item>
 </item>
 ```

-_Example of additional appearance options_
+:arrow_up: *Example of appearance options*

 ### Create an appearance icon

 Appearance icons are `.svg` files that graphically depict the layout of an appearance.
 Add your additional appearance icons to your module's css appearance directory (`css/images/content-type/[content-type-name]/appearance/`).
-Additional appearance icons for the Banner would be added as shown here:
+You can add appearance icons for the Banner using the directory structure shown here:

 ![Add appearance icons](../../images/appearance-icon-location.png)

-_Additional appearance icons for Banner_
+:arrow_up: *Appearance icons for Banner*

 You can use any design tool to create your SVG.
 But if you want to match your appearance icons to Page Builder's icons _perfectly_, use the SVG structure and dimensions shown here: